vinteum-bdl/task-ln-workshop/README.md

 There's no Github autograder workflow for this task.
 Everything is done in the repl environment, which includes tests for the proposed exercises.

-Once you finish the workshop, please get back to this repo and edit the `submissions/done.sh` so that the CI will notify us.
+Once you finish the workshop, please get back to this repo and edit the `submissions/done.sh`:

+1. include the link to your replit fork so that someone can check your work;
+2. change the `"FAIL"` string to 1 `"PASS"` to have the CI notifying us.